microsoft/OnDemandMLflowTrainAndServe/README.md

 In order to deploy the services to Kubernetes, please make sure the following components are installed and running:

 -   Databricks cluster with a notebook for each model required to be trained
--   MLFlow available as a service in Databricks
+-   MLflow available as a service in Databricks
 -   Kubernetes cluster and Helm configured and ready for use
 -   Docker images registry - you can use any registry.
 We are using [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/)

 ### Build and Publish Docker Images

-Build the images using the dockerfiles found in each service folder.
+Build the images using the docker files found in each service folder.
 The images need to be pushed to a docker registry to be later used to deploy into the k8s cluster.
 Note that it is expected that service folder name is used as the service repository name.
 Make sure to use the same tag for all images.
 Use the [build_and_push.sh](build_and_push.sh) script to build, tag and push the images to the registry: